idahal/Fuzzy-Memory/README.md

 * Firefox

 ## Image
-The image in the game is borrowed, this game is for private use only.
+The images in the game is borrowed, this game is just a school assignment and for private use only.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/idahal/Fuzzy-Memory/blob/master/LICENSE) file for details.